joklar93/CTS285/Adamant_Math/README.md

 - Close the program browser and stop the program
 - trying running in debug mode again with: flask --debug --app dataman run

-## My ToDo's
-- Clean up main page and change fonts
-- Clean up navigation on games
-- Fix input for answer checker - needs to be two 2 digits with at most 3 digit answer
-- Get started on the number guesser (should not be too dificult)